tldr-pages/tldr/pages/common/ghost.md

 `ghost log [name]`

-- Run system migrations on a Ghost instance
+- Run a Ghost instance directly (used by process managers and for debugging)

-`ghost migrate`
+`ghost run`

 - View running ghost processes